isomerpages/ogp-isomer/_getting-started/What to expect.md

 ##### 2. Log into [cms.isomer.gov.sg](https://cms.isomer.gov.sg/sites) to start editing
 You can add other collaborators to your site through IsomerCMS.
-[Learn how to add or remove collaborators]()

 ##### 3. Launch your website

 You will be guided on how to launch your website independently.
-[Learn more about the site launch process]()
+Learn more about the [site launch process in our guide]()